Topics to Address During the Initial Consultation

 Many women see this after surgery and say "wow, I like that fullness".
 The fact is, there is too much fullness, it looks unnatural but fortunately, it goes down in time.
 As the lower breast stretches, the volume of the lower half of the breast increases and the upper half decreases.
 The excessive fullness decreases and the lower breast volume increases as the breast (fortunately) rounds out.
 Some women have named this process "drop and fluff".
 You can simulate this by placing a balloon over your chest, holding the lower portion with the palm of your hand.
 Now, press down against the chest with your hand, squeezing the balloon.
 The upper portion of the balloon becomes prominent.
 Now, release your hand, the upper part of the balloon becomes less filled.

 The rate at which the breasts remodel is in large part determined by how lax the tissues are prior to surgery.
 The type I breast is much tighter, so it can take 4 - 12 months (4 - 6 months in women who have had children and 6 - 12 months in women who have not had children, but there is no hard and fast rule) to remodel (or "settle").
 Type II breasts, which are more lax, may remodel and stabilize in just a few months.
 In either type breast, as the implant fills the lower part of the breast, the nipple rises and tilts upward with a greater amount of skin showing between the lowest point on the areola and the lower edge of the breast on frontal view, and the upper pole fullness decreases.
-This is why I tell patients not to spend lot so money on bras right after surgery, because as the breasts remodel and the lower part of the breast fills out more (the lower pole is the part of the breast that sits within the bra cup) there may be need for a larger cup size.
+This is why I tell patients not to spend a lot of money on bras right after surgery, because as the breasts remodel and the lower part of the breast fills out more (the lower pole is the part of the breast that sits within the bra cup) there may be need for a larger cup size.
 See the examples below:

 Selection of Implant Size